gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 - `scatter_axis_order` (str): The order of the axes in scatter plots.
 Default value is "xy".
 If 3d plotting is desired, also specify "z".
 - `scatter_marker_size` (int): The size of markers in scatter plots.
 Default value is 5.
 - `scatter_show_individual_dofs` (bool): Indicates whether to show scatter plots for each degree of freedom.
 Default value is False.
+- `scatter_smooth` (bool): Indicates whether the data defining the color of a scatter plot should be smoothed.
+Default value is False.
+- `scatter_smooth_window` (int): The window size for smoothing the scatter plot.
+Default value is 5.

 #### ATE Frame Definition